finos/common-domain-model/docs/cdm-overview.md

     -   Reference Data
     -   Mapping (Synonym)
--   **Executable code distribution**, automatically generated from the model definitions expressed in the Rosetta DSL using [available code generators](https://docs.rosetta-technology.io/rosetta/rosetta-dsl/rosetta-code-generators/#what-code-generators-are-available).
+-   **Executable code distribution**, automatically generated from the model definitions expressed in the Rune DSL using [available code generators](https://docs.rosetta-technology.io/rosetta/rosetta-dsl/rosetta-code-generators/#what-code-generators-are-available).
 Once a code generator is implemented for a particular language, the corresponding code generation is included as part of the CDM build and release process, allowing the CDM to be